Alyosha015/Stormworks-Image-To-Paintblock/README.md

 ## How Optimizing Works
 * Note: This feature is only available for generating paintable signs, not paintable indicators.

 Vehicles are optimized by replacing paintblocks with regular blocks.
 It can significantly reduce the lag of a vehicle in the editor and the filesize/spawn time.
-Whether or not to use a block is determined by checking if the difference between the min/max rgb values of colors in a paintblock are within a threshold, which is set by the user.
-If they are, a block is generated instead of a paintblock, and its color is set to an average of the pixel colors.
+Whether or not to use a block is determined by checking if the difference between the min/max rgb values of colors in a paintblock are within a threshold, which is set in the program.
+If they are, a block is generated instead of a paintblock, and its color is set to an average of the pixels colors.

 This feature is most useful for importing blueprints, which usually have large blank spaces.
-I recommend to keep the threshold at 0 for blueprints which have no noise/compression artifacts in the image, and around 25 for images with noise, for example the ship blueprint below, where I used a threshold of 15.
+I recommend to keep the threshold at 0 for blueprints which have no noise/compression artifacts in the image, and around 25 for images with noise, for example the ship blueprint below where I used a threshold of 15.

 ## Settings
+#### Backups
+* If ```Backup Vehicles?``` is selected in the settings (off by default), the image converter will make a backup of any vehicle file it overwrites in the stormworks vehicle folder.
+The newest backup in the folder will be backup0.xml, second newest backup1.xml, and so on.
+The amount of backups to make keep is controlled by ```Max Backups```.
 * The program uses an xml file to store settings, and the settings can be edited though the settings window of the program.
 The file is automatically generated if it is not found.
 Below are the settings stored in the xml:
 1. ```vehicleFolderPath``` - The filepath to the stormworks vehicle folder.
 2. ```vehicleOutputName``` - The filename of the outputed vehicle file.
 3. ```doBackup``` - Either True or False, determines whether to save backups of the vehicle files it overwrites.
 4. ```backupCount``` - How many backups to store until the oldest is deleted and replaced with a new one.
 5. ```scale``` - Multiplier for the size of the windows.
-6. ```darken``` (not editable in settings window) - How much rgb data is divided by to darken it if ```Darken?``` is selected.
+6. ```darken``` (not editable in settings window, only directly in the xml) - How much rgb data is divided by to darken it if ```Darken?``` is selected.
-#### Backups
-* If ```Backup Vehicles?``` is selected in the settings (off by default), the image converter will make a backup of any vehicle file it overwrites in the stormworks vehicle folder.
-The newest backup in the folder will be backup0.xml, second newest backup1.xml, and so on.
-The amount of backups to make keep is controlled by ```Max Backups```.

 ## Examples Of Optimization Used
 ### B-52 Bomber with threshold set to 1, and blocks repainted black.